ZedThree/fortran_pcre/README.md

 fortran_pcre
 ============

 A very basic wrapper around the PCRE regex C library.
 Use at your own risk!
+MIT licence.

 This contains the absolute bare minimum to be the least bit useful: